syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/columns.md

 {% previewsample "page.domainurl/code-snippet/grid/pagerdropdown-cs1" %}
 {% endif %}

-## Render boolean values as checkbox
+## Render boolean value as checkbox

+The Grid component allows you to render boolean values as checkboxes in columns.
+This can be achieved by using the [displayAsCheckBox](../../api/grid/column/#displayascheckbox) property, which is available in the [columns](../../api/grid/#columns).
+This property is useful when you have a boolean column in your Grid and you want to display the values as checkboxes instead of the default text representation of **true** or **false**.

-To render boolean values as checkbox in columns, you need to set [`displayAsCheckBox`](../../api/grid/column/#displayascheckbox) property as **true**.
+To enable the rendering of boolean values as checkboxes, you need to set the `displayAsCheckBox` property of the `columns` to **true**.

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/grid-cs5/index.ts %}
+{% include code-snippet/grid/bool-checkbox-cs1/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs5/index.html %}
+{% include code-snippet/grid/bool-checkbox-cs1/index.html%}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs5" %}
+{% previewsample "page.domainurl/code-snippet/grid/bool-checkbox-cs1" %}

 {% elsif page.publishingplatform == "javascript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/grid-cs5/index.js %}
+{% include code-snippet/grid/bool-checkbox-cs1/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs5/index.html %}
+{% include code-snippet/grid/bool-checkbox-cs1/index.html%}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs5" %}
+{% previewsample "page.domainurl/code-snippet/grid/bool-checkbox-cs1" %}
 {% endif %}

+>* The `displayAsCheckBox` property is only applicable to boolean values in Grid columns.
+>* When `displayAsCheckBox` is set to **true**, the boolean values will be rendered as checkboxes in the Grid column, with checked state indicating **true** and unchecked state indicating **false**.

 ## Visibility